Status and phase

 This is a global Phase 2, multicenter, single-arm, open label study of taletrectinib in patients of NSCLC harboring with ROS1 fusion gene.

-In the cohorts open to enrollment, taletrectinib will be administered either 400mg or 600mg once daily in 21-day cycles.
-In one cohort, this will be in combination with carboplatin and pemetrexed both administered by IV infusion in 21-day cycles for 4 cycles.
+Taletrectinib is administered once daily in 21-day cycles.
 Patients will continue with the treatment on taletrectinib until progression of disease as determined by the investigator.

 The tumor response evaluation will be conducted on a regular basis until progression of disease.
-Long-term survival follow up will be conducted as well.
+Long-term survival follow-up will also be conducted.

 Enrollment